JSJ decomposition for handlebody-knots: Characteristic submanifolds

-The existence of a characteristic surface follows from the existence of a characteristic submanifold of $M$.
-More precisely, let $\mathcal{C}$ be the set consisting of the closures of components of $M-\bm W$, each carrying the proper boundary-pattern, and $S_0$ be the union of components of $\bm W$ not adjacent to a cylindrical shell $C\in \mathcal{C}$.
-For each cylindrical shell $C\in\mathcal{C}$, choose a component $A_c$ of $\bm C$, and let $S_c$ be the union of $A_c$ for all cylindrical shells $C\in\mathcal{C}$.
-Since cylindrical shells in $\mathcal{C}$ are disjoint, the union $S:=S_0\cup S_c$ is a characteristic surface of $M$.
-The uniqueness of $S$ follows from Theorem \ref{teo:unique_char_submfd}.
+The existence of a characteristic surface follows from the existence of a characteristic submanifold $W$ of $M$: for instance, a maximal subset of mutually non-parallel annuli in $\bm W$ is a characteristic surface.
+Characteristic surfaces of $M$ are unique, up to isotopy, by Theorem \ref{teo:unique_char_submfd}.

-\begin{corollary} Given two characteristic surfaces $S_1,S_2$ of $M$, there exists an ambient isotope $F_t$ such that $F_1(S_1)=S_2$. \end{corollary}
+\begin{corollary} Given two characteristic surfaces $S_1,S_2$ of $M$, there exists an ambient isotope $F_t$ such that $F_1(S_1)=S_2$. \end{corollary} Furthermore, by Theorem \ref{teo:completeness_criterion_via_simpleness}, every component of $\Compl S:=M-\openrnbhd{S}$ is either Seifert/I-fibered or simple.

-\begin{definition} An annulus $A\subset M$ is characteristic if it is isotopic to a component of a characteristic surface $S$ of $M$. \end{definition}

 \begin{definition} Given a characteristic surface $S$ of $M$, denote by $\Compl S$ the complement $M-\openrnbhd{S}$.
-Then the associated characteristic diagram is a labeled graph defined as follows: \begin{itemize} \item Assign a solid node $\snode$ to each component $\Compl S$ that can be I-or Seifert fibered. \item Assign a hollow node $\hnode$ to each component $\Compl S$ that is simple. \item To each component of $\rnbhd{S}$, assign an edge that joins node(s) corresponding to component(s) of $\Compl S$ meeting the component of $\rnbhd{S}$. \item If the genus $g(\partial X) $ of the component $X\subset \Compl S$ is larger than $1$, then label the corresponding node with $g(\partial X)$. \end{itemize}

-Two characteristic diagrams are isomorphic if there is an isomorphism between their underlying graphs sending solid (resp.\ hollow) nodes to solid (resp.\ hollow) nodes with the same label. \end{definition}
+Then the associated characteristic diagram $\charM$ is a graph defined as follows: \begin{itemize} \item Assign a solid node $\snode$ to each component $\Compl S$ that can be I-or Seifert fibered. \item Assign a hollow node $\hnode$ to each component $\Compl S$ that is simple. \item To each component of $\rnbhd{S}$, assign an edge between node(s) corresponding to component(s) of $\Compl S$ meeting the component of $\rnbhd{S}$. \end{itemize} \end{definition} A node in $\charM$ or the component $X\subset \Compl S$ it represents is said to be of \emph{genus $g$} if $g(\partial X)=g$.
+Two characteristic diagrams are \emph{isomorphic} if there is a graph isomorphism between them sending solid (resp.\ hollow) nodes to solid (resp.\ hollow) nodes of the same genus.
+By Corollary \ref{cor:unique_char_surface}, the characteristic diagram $\charM$ of $M$ is determined by $M$, up to isomorphism.

-For the sake of simplicity, we say a component $X\subset \Compl S$ is of genus $g$ if $g(\partial X)=g$.
-By Corollary \ref{cor:unique_char_surface}, we have the following. \begin{corollary} Two characteristic diagrams of $M$ are isomorphic. \end{corollary}
+We say an annulus $A\subset M$ is \emph{characteristic} if it is isotopic to a component of a characteristic surface $S$ of $M$.